varzin/hive-design-tokens/README.md

 ### Manual theme generation

-If you want use custom parameters to generate theme files follow the readme of [MkTheme](https://www.npmjs.com/package/@sinchsmb/mktheme) tool.
+If you want use custom parameters to generate theme files follow the readme of [MkTheme](https://www.npmjs.com/package/@sinchsmb/mktheme) tool